giandy98/Airline-disasters-analysis/README.md

-# Data-Analysis-aviation-accidents
+# Aviation accidents analysis
-Data Analysis aviation accidents from 1919 to 2023
+Aviation accidents from 1919 to 2023 analysis

 The project consists of analysing a dataset in which almost 25,000 accidents are recorded with the following information: